Tell us your real names, country of birth, date of birth, and childhood experience.

 Message to the few fans and friends I have.
-I vow to do this the rest of my life.
+I vow to do this for the rest of my life.
 I also vow to respect your knowledge of music as much as anyone in the industry.
-Music is everybody’s.
-We are all experts in music and sometimes we musicians forget that, I will not.
+Music is everybody.
+We are all experts in music and sometimes we musicians forget that and I will not.

 The Annie Mac Show on Radio 1 in the UK played my last single “The Year of Rebecca” and hearing that on the radio was so incredible!!

 Tell us how you write your lyrics, compose, sing and record in the studio.

 Writing usually starts on the guitar.
 But recently I’ve been trying to just write random thoughts and poetry in a journal and starting with that.